Osteophyte-induced adjacent pulmonary atelectasis and fibrosis

 At the time the article was created Yuranga Weerakkody had no recorded disclosures.View Yuranga Weerakkody's current disclosures

-Osteophyte induced adjacent pulmonary atelectasis and fibrosis are typically seen as focal pulmonary interstitial opacities adjacent to thoracic spinal osteophytes.
-They can be a relatively common finding in thoracic CT imaging.
+Osteophyte-induced adjacent pulmonary atelectasis and fibrosis are typically seen as focal pulmonary interstitial opacities adjacent to thoracic spinal osteophytes.
+They are a relatively common finding in thoracic CT imaging.

 They are more common in older individuals.